hexdump42/hex-dump/trunk/osdc/2006/development-of-mono-applications-with-agile-languages.rst

 .. [mono] Mono Home Page
     (http://go-mono.org/)

-.. [cli] Common Language Infastructure, an open specification developed by Microsoft that describes the executable code and runtime environment that forms the core of the Microsoft .NET Framework.
+.. [cli] Common Language Infrastructure, an open specification developed by Microsoft that describes the executable code and runtime environment that forms the core of the Microsoft .NET Framework.
      (http://www.ecma-international.org/publications/standards/Ecma-335.htm)

 .. [ag] Alan Green, Six Things Groovy Can Do For You